 Oklahoma Historical Society Heritage Preservation Grant Program

 The Oklahoma Historical Society is seeking funding from the Oklahoma Legislature to start a grants-in-aid program for municipal, county, and tribal governments, and non-profit historical organizations in the state.
-If funding is secured, we can begin awarding grants in the fall of 2019.
+If funding is secured, we can begin the application process in 2019.

 The grants are specific to three categories: collections, exhibits, and programs.
 There is more detail in the criteria section of this page.
 The amounts will generally range from $1,000 to $20,000.
 Please note that projects such as architectural plans, expansions, and repairs will not be eligible for the grants.

-The Oklahoma Historical Society is proposing new rules for the Heritage Preservation Grant Program.
+The Oklahoma Historical Society has adopted rules for the Oklahoma Heritage Preservation Grant Program.

 Questions?
 Comments?
 Contact Nicole Harvey.

-The Oklahoma Historical Society (OHS), a state agency and private membership organization, may set aside funds each year to assist organizations that collect, preserve, and share collections associated with Oklahoma history.
+The Oklahoma Historical Society, a state agency and private membership organization, may set aside funds each year to assist organizations that collect, preserve, and share collections associated with Oklahoma history.
 The objectives of the program include:

 - Create a statewide, online database that identifies collections, programs, and exhibits that will encourage the sharing of resources between institutions.